inveniosoftware/invenio/docs/installation/installation-detailed.rst

    :end-before: # sphinxdoc-customise-instance-end
    :literal:

-In the instance folder, we run Bower to install any JavaScript libraries that Invenio needs:
+In the instance folder, we run Npm to install any JavaScript libraries that Invenio needs:

 .. include:: ../../scripts/install.sh
-   :start-after: # sphinxdoc-run-bower-begin
+   :start-after: # sphinxdoc-run-npm-begin
-   :end-before: # sphinxdoc-run-bower-end
+   :end-before: # sphinxdoc-run-npm-end
    :literal:

 We can now collect and build CSS/JS assets of our Invenio instance: